Tufin/oasdiff/README.md

 1. While most aspects of OpenAPI Spec are already supported by this diff tool, one is still missing: server variables.
 2. Patch support: currently supports Descriptions and a few fields in Schema

+## Credits
+This project relies on the excellent implementation of OpenAPI 3.0 for Go: [kin-openapi](https://github.com/getkin/kin-openapi)

 ## Pull requests are welcome.